-At Star Throwers, we offer a range of complementary therapies including massage, reflexology, reiki, acupuncture, and hypnotherapy that (from the experiences of previous service users) can help decrease stress, anxiety, and enhance general wellbeing.
+At Star Throwers, we offer a range of complementary therapies including: massage, reflexology, reiki, acupuncture, and hypnotherapy that (from the experiences of previous service users) can help decrease stress, anxiety and enhance general wellbeing.

-From the feedback we have gotten from our service users over 95% have said they found complementary therapies beneficial for them whilst going through their cancer or post-cancer treatment.
+From the feedback we have received from our service users over 95% have said they found complementary therapies beneficial for them whilst going through their cancer or post-cancer treatment.
 For more information, visit our Complementary Therapies page.

 What cancer types do you support?
 Is Star Throwers only for people with terminal cancer?

 Why would I want to know more about my cancer?
-It scares me whenever I read about it

-Cancer is a terrifying prospect for many people to face and understandably we encourage you to follow your doctor’s advice.
+Cancer is a worrying prospect for many people to face and understandably we encourage you to follow your doctor’s advice.
 However, at Star Throwers we believe that by becoming educated and informed about your cancer and your treatment options, you will be empowered throughout your cancer journey to make the best decisions for you and your loved ones.

 At Star Throwers we treat everyone we meet with compassion and sensitivity with full respect for your wishes.